zheki4sh05/techtask-java-trainee/README.md

 # Spring boot, PostgresSQL, Docker REST API

-A simple Spring boot application that demonstrates the usage of REST API using Spring boot, Spring JPA and PostgreSQL.
+A simple Spring boot application that demonstrates the usage of REST API using Spring boot, Hibernate and PostgreSQL.

 ## Tools and Technologies used